Planning Magazine

 Data | Toolkit

-The National Housing Preservation Database (NHPD) is a curated resource jointly created by the Public and Affordable Housing Research Corporation and the National Low Income Housing Coalition, offering a detailed inventory of federally assisted rental housing in the U.S. This database empowers planners, policy makers, and affordable housing advocates, providing them with essential information to identify and protect public and affordable housing within their communities.
+The National Housing Preservation Database (NHPD) is a curated resource jointly created by the Public and Affordable Housing Research Corporation and the National Low Income Housing Coalition, offering a detailed inventory of federally assisted rental housing in the U.S. This database empowers planners, policymakers, and affordable housing advocates, providing them with essential information to identify and protect public and affordable housing within their communities.
 NHPD aggregates data from HUD and the U.S. Department of Agriculture, such as contract expiration dates, loan maturity dates, recent physical inspection scores, unit counts, ownership details, and subsidy characteristics from 10 federally subsidized programs.
 Users can download the entire dataset or a filtered subset tailored to specific geographic areas, from cities to states.
 Additionally, NHPD offers Housing Preservation Toolkits that can be customized for individual communities.
 Other NHPD resources include local partner databases, reports, advocate guides, and webinars.

 Cost: Free (registration and Esri licensing may be needed)